As a Chicago, Illinois landlord, are you wondering how to go about breaking a rental lease or terminating a lease in this Illinois city?

 The eviction process must begin with serving the tenant with a proper written notice.
 The landlord written notice must be relevant to the violation committed.
 If a landlord is evicting a tenant for unpaid rent, for instance, as the landlord, you must serve the tenant with a 5-Days’ Notice to Pay Rent or Leave which will force the tenant to either pay the rent owed or break their tenancy and vacate the rental unit.

-Normally, once a tenant signs a lease, according to Illinois law, they become contractually bound to pay rent for the entire lease term regardless of whether they wish to break the lease.
-A landlord can enforce this agreement and hold the tenant liable for unpaid rent.
+Normally, once a tenant signs a lease, according to Illinois law, they become contractually bound to pay rent for the entire lease term, regardless of whether they wish to break the lease.
+A landlord can enforce this agreement and hold the tenant liable for unpaid rent, including potentially withholding the security deposit to cover losses.

-However, it's important to note that there is an exception to this blanket rule.
-If the reason for breaking the lease is legally justified, then the tenant will have no further obligation under the lease.
-In such cases, a landlord must accept the termination and cannot require further payment.
+However, there is an exception to this blanket rule.
+If the reason for breaking the lease is legally justified, the tenant will have no further obligation under the lease.
+In such cases, a landlord must make reasonable efforts to re-rent the rental property and cannot engage in landlord harassment to force the tenant to stay or pay unfair charges.

 Tenants entering active military service have a right to break their lease under federal law.
 The Servicemembers Civil Relief Act (SCRA) protects members who have been deployed or received permanent change of station orders.